-For reasons including but not limited to the above, significant parts of our operations across the world including emerging markets presents significant risks, and the realization of such risks could have a material adverse effect on our business, financial condition and results of operations.
+For reasons including but not limited to the above, significant parts of our operations across the world including emerging markets present significant risks, and the realization of such risks could have a material adverse effect on our business, financial condition and results of operations.

-We may experience difficulty implementing corporate sustainability-related measures, particularly those relating to the environment, or in meeting the expectations of stakeholders.
+We may experience difficulty implementing and resourcing corporate sustainability-related measures, or complying with emerging sustainability-related requirements and expectations.